danieljprice/splash/docs/basic.rst

 -------------------

-To plot a cross section slice instead of a projection in 3D, type ’x’ at the main menu to open the ’cross section/3D plotting options’ menu and choose option 1 “switch between cross section and projection”.
+To plot a cross section slice instead of a projection in 3D, type ’x’ at the main menu to open the :ref:`sec:menu-x` and choose option 1 “switch between cross section and projection”.
 Then re-plot the rendered plot again (exactly as in the previous example :ref:`sec:renderplot`), setting the slice position at the prompt: